kgashok/CodeOrDie/CoDE/problemDocs/AssignCharacters.md

    - What kind of variable type is suited for this?
      - `int` or `float` or `char`?
 3. Print the four variables in reverse order
-   - Use as many as four `printf` statements
+   - Use as many as four `printf` statements; print at least one space between the characters

 # Example
 - `"abcd" -> "d c b a"`